How AI enables Places to respond to People

 In order for a place to become intelligent it needs data.
 It needs training data to generate AI models, it needs real-time data to respond to what’s currently happening and it needs historical data to predict what may happen in the future.
 Place data relates to any data set that can measure what occurs within a place.
 Core place data sets include;

-• LiDAR / Camera - can measure the flow of people, vehicles and other types of objects through and place and respond to specific behaviors such as crowding, queuing or unauthorized access.
+- LiDAR / Camera - can measure the flow of people, vehicles and other types of objects through and place and respond to specific behaviours such as crowding, queuing or unauthorised access.

 Supporting data sets are those that give context to the observations the core place data sets provide, some examples are;

-• Social - can validate behavioral insights derived from core place data sets, like long queue times etc. to confirm what people are saying about your place on social media.
+- Social - can validate behavioural insights derived from core place data sets, like long queue times etc. to confirm what people are saying about your place on social media.

-• Survey - can match the behavioral experiences derived from core place data sets to the sentiment of people at specific times and locations within a place.
+- Survey - can match the behavioural experiences derived from core place data sets to the sentiment of people at specific times and locations within a place.

-• Campaign - can influence the behavior of people while at a place such as proximity marketing, or measure the performance of campaigns through visitation attribution.
+- Campaign - can influence the behaviour of people while at a place such as proximity marketing, or measure the performance of campaigns through visitation attribution.

 Without these core and supporting data sets a place remains brick and mortar, with them it becomes something more, it becomes a place where people want to be.